ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-choreo.md

 ## Step 1 - Creating a Hello World Ballerina Service

-Create a hello world service as given below and save it as `hello_world.bal`.
+Create a `hello world` service as given below and save it as `hello_world.bal`.

->**Info:** Import the `ballerinax/choreo` module as demonstrated in the sample below in order to add the Choreo extension to the executable.
+>**Info:** Import the `ballerinax/choreo` module as demonstrated in the sample below to add the Choreo extension to the executable.

 ```ballerina
 import ballerina/http;